questdb/questdb.io/docs/operations/capacity-planning.md

 redistribute the load between writer workers.

 The maximum load ratio defaults to `1.9` and this figure is the ratio of least busy worker to most busy worker.
-When this ratio is reached, load is redistributed between worker threads.
-This value of `1.9` essentially means redistribution of work will occur when a thread is performing almost twice as much work as a thread with least amount of work.
+This value of `1.9` means redistribution of work will occur when a thread is performing almost twice as much work as a thread with least amount of work.

 ```bash title="server.conf"
 # for balancing work when writers spread across multiple tables